 For those families who can handle an intense dog like the Belgian Malinois will be reward with complete devotion and an obedient dog.
 But, he needs constant attention and company, and not all families can give him this.

 The Dutch Shepherd will happily spend time alone, and he often is the better option for busy families who haven’t got the time to spend 24 hours a day with him.
-But, to handle his stubbornness, a family needs to have previous dog experience and the understanding that he will never be fully obedient.
+To handle his stubbornness, a family needs to have previous dog experience and the understanding that he will never be fully obedient.

 Overall, the Belgian Malinois and the Dutch Shepherd are both gorgeous canines, and they would make a fantastic addition to any family.
-But with all dogs, it has to be the right family for them to be happy and healthy.
+But as with all dogs, it has to be the right family for them to be happy and healthy.

-They have more similarities than differences, but the main differences outlined in this breed versus guide set these guys apart to make your decision much more straightforward.
-And they will help you to decide which one is better suited to you, your family, and your lifestyle.
+They have more similarities than differences, but the main differences outlined in this breed versus guide set these guys apart to make your decision much more straightforward, and they will help you to decide which one is better suited to you, your family, and your lifestyle.